weareblahs/covidcases/README.md

 - Static version.
 This version contains a HTML file that auto-updates through GitHub Actions every hour.
 Visit it [here](https://weareblahs.github.io/covidcases)

 - Realtime version.
-Your computer will contact the API and use it to update the status.
+Your browser will contact the API every visit and use it to update the status.
 Refresh it to get new information.
 Visit it [here](https://weareblahs.github.io/covidcases/dynamic)

-# Save current cases / deaths as image
+# Save as image

-After generating HTML pages, it will generate an image with the current cases / deaths numbers through ImageMagick.
-To save it, go to the website, then click / tap on "save as image".
+After generating HTML pages, it will generate images with the current cases / deaths numbers through ImageMagick, which are also used for social media integration.
+To save it, go to the website, then click / tap on "Save as image".

-#

 ## Social Media Integration